Medical Billing and Coding Certification in Washington – Everything You Need to Know!

 While medical billing and coding are often mentioned together, they serve distinct functions within the healthcare industry.
 Medical billing entails working with patients and insurance companies to generate medical bills, while medical coding involves converting health and patient data into a universal code.
 Together, they ensure that healthcare providers receive accurate payment for their services.

 To further clarify, medical coders are responsible for transforming patient care into Current Procedural Terminology (CPT) codes, while billers create claims based on those codes.
 Certification is essential for both medical billers and coders, as it serves as an indication of proficiency and understanding in their respective fields.
-In Washington, certified medical billers and coders can expect a range of salaries, from $30,000 to $60,000 annually.

 Educational Pathways for Medical Billing and Coding Certification